Belgrade University Library: History

 The University Library, one of the largest research libraries in the Balkans serving the educational and research needs of its academic population, originates from the library of the Lyceum of the Principality of Serbia.
 Established in 1838, the Lyceum was considered the best school in Serbia at the time and had a library that was used by its professors and students as well as by students of the Belgrade Higher School.
 Its funds were made up of gifts from local and foreign donors, and a sample copy of the Principality of Serbia.
 According to the provisions for establishing the Lyceum, the librarian had to be one of its teachers, the first of which was Dr. Janko Šafarik (1814–1876), philologist and professor of history.
 The Library in 1850 had 927 volumes.

 Belgrade Lyceum of the Principality of Serbia was converted into the Belgrade Higher School by the law of 24 September 1863.
 The school's library kept only professional publications, while other publications were handed over to the National Library.
-When in 1905 the Belgrade Higher School became the University library, the library was disbanded.
+When in 1905 the Belgrade Higher School became the university library, the library was disbanded.
 The funds, according to scientific fields, were divided by the appropriate faculty seminars.
 The most valuable part of the collection went to the library of Serbian seminars.
 Soon it was realized that the university required a general scientific library, but the outbreak of World War I delayed its establishment.
 Part of this fund was received after establishing the University Library.

-After the war, because of the great suffering of Serbian libraries, from abroad books began to arrive in large numbers to the address of the University Library, although she was only established until January 1921.
-Since the proposal for a decision of the Faculty of Philosophy, adopted by the University Senate, came from prof. Pavle Popović and he was appointed head of the Commission for the establishment of the University Library.
-Shortly thereafter, in May 1921, prof. Uros Džonić was appointed trustee of the University Library, who was temporarily given an office at the Faculty of Philosophy.
+After the war, because of the great suffering of Serbian libraries, from abroad books began to arrive in large numbers to the address of the University Library, although she was only established since January 1921.
+Since the proposal for a decision of the Faculty of Philosophy, adopted by the University Senate, came from professor Pavle Popović who was appointed head of the Commission for the establishment of the University Library.
+Shortly thereafter, in May 1921, professor Uros Džonić was appointed trustee of the University Library, who was temporarily given an office at the Faculty of Philosophy.